wp-blocks/ISOToLanguage/README.md

-# ISOToLanguage
+# ISO To Language

-An ISO-to-language converter module that provides utility functions to work with ISO codes and language data. in 5.6kb gzipped!
+Unlock the power of ISO codes with our lightweight and high-performance ISO-to-language converter module.
+This meticulously crafted package seamlessly transforms ISO country and language codes into meaningful country names, ensuring you have all the essentials without unnecessary bloat.

-## Features:
+## Key Features:

-- 🚀 Fast Lookup - Quickly retrieve ISO data and language information for countries.
-- 😎 Versatile - Provides functions for fetching ISO data, languages, names, and original names.
+- **🚀 Performance-Driven:** Engineered with speed in mind, the package boasts swift execution for seamless integration into your projects.

+- **📦 Minimal Footprint:** Weighing in at only 5.6kb gzipped, no dependencies, it keeps your project light without compromising on functionality.

+- **🎯 Focused Functionality:** From validating ISO codes to formatting languages and countries, our module provides a suite of versatile utility functions for your language-related tasks.

-- 📒 Well-Defined Types - Utilizes TypeScript for well-documented and type-safe development.
+- **📒 Well-Defined Types:** Utilizes TypeScript for well-documented and type-safe development.

-- 📦 Lightweight - Compact module for ISO code and language-related tasks.
-- ✅ Tested - Comprehensive Jest tests with 100% coverage to ensure reliability.
+- **✅ Tested:** Comprehensive Jest tests with 100% coverage to ensure reliability.
-- 🪅 Easy to Use - Simple API for common use cases with detailed examples.
-- 🌍 Global Compatibility - Works seamlessly with both browsers and Node.js environments.
-- 📚 Extensive Documentation - A well-documented API with examples, demos, and code references.
-- 🔄 Dynamic Data Access - Retrieve data based on ISO code, language code, or specific data type.
-- 📊 Data Exploration - Functions to explore ISO data by ISO code, name, or original name.
-- 🎯 Focused Functionality - Methods for specialized tasks, such as sorting and language code retrieval.

 ## Installation